 Grind all vegetables with a coarse blade and sprinkle with the salt.
 Let set overnight.
 Rinse and drain very well.
 Combine the sugar, mustard seed, vinegar, celery seed, turmeric and water: mix well.
 Pour over the vegetable mixture and stir well.
 Heat until boiling; simmer for five minutes.
 Pack in hot sterile jars (8 pints) and seal tightly.

-Another of the relish recipes to add to your canning recipes is the following corn relish.
+As I was learning how to make relish recipes, I found this one to be very flavorful.
 It is a favorite of many and is good just as an accompaniment to any meal.

 Coarsely chop the cucumbers, onions, tomatoes, peppers and celery.
 Add to the corn in a large kettle and sprinkle with the salt; let set for ½ hour.
 Add the celery seed, mustard seed, flour, turmeric, vinegar and sugar.
 Stir to blend and bring to a boil.
 Cook about 45 minutes and pack into hot sterile jars and seal tightly.